debojitroy/aws-queue-tasks-consume/README.md

 Sample App to demonstrate distributed, event driven producer/consumer model using AWS Services

-## Logic
+## Solution Logic

 1. Read from command line
-   1. Region
-   2. SQS Url
-   3. Dynamo table
-   4. Number of entities to generate
+   1. Number of entities to generate
-   5. Max number of messages per combination
+   2. Region
+   3. SQS Url
+   4. Dynamo table
-   6. SQS Queue for Dynamo Streams
+   5. Kinesis for Dynamo Streams
 2. Randomly generate Entity Ids
-3. Create a function which calls "entity_id" and tells how many rows
+3. Randomly generate messages for each Entity
 4. Enter the values in DynamoDB (entity_id + number of records)
 5. Create Producer to publish the messages to SQS (one message for each row)
 6. Create Consumer to consume messages from queue